awesome-myst/awesome-myst/readme.md

 - [myst-libre](https://github.com/neurolibre/myst-libre): Streamline building MyST articles in docker containers.
 - [myst-lsp](https://github.com/chrisjsewell/myst-lsp): A [Language Server Protocol] provider for MyST Markdown.

+### Plugins

+- [myst-listing-plugin](https://github.com/ryanlovett/myst-listing-plugin): This plugin provides a flexible listing directive that allows you to display lists or grids of documents (such as blog posts, news, or updates) by reading markdown files from directories or matching glob patterns.

 ### Starters

 - [book-theme-tailwind-quickstart](https://github.com/jupyter-book/book-theme-tailwind-quickstart): A quickstart repository for building custom CSS with [Tailwind].